raissa18005/employee-manager/README.md

 # Spring Boot Employee Manager Project
 The service is employee manager REST service. it uses MySQL relational database to store the data in db_employee. you can call some REST endpoints defined in employee controller and on port 9090 defined in properties.
 You can perform CRUD operations on employees.
+You can configurate the port number and db name on application.properties in resources folder.

 ### Get information about employees.
 ```